Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 - **Step 3.** <font face="">Click to download <a href="https://etcher.io/">Etcher</a> here, and burn the ```*.img.xz``` file directly to your SD card with Etcher.
 Or unzip the ```*.img.xz``` file to a ```*.img``` file, then burn it to SD card with other image writing tools.
 <br>
 <br>Click the Plus icon to add the image you just download, the software will automatically select the SD card you plug.Then click Flash! to start burning.
-It will takes about 10 minutes to finish. </font>
+It will take about 10 minutes to finish. </font>

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/v2-flash-sd.png)